Blueberries - What Your Mother Didn't Tell You

 - Protein 10 g

-One of the benefits of making your own smoothie is how you can add just about anything of nutritional value.
+One of the benefits of making your smoothie is that you can add about anything of nutritional value.
 And smoothies are a great meal replacement too.

-To keep your heart healthy be sure to include blueberries in your diet three to four times a week.
+To keep your heart healthy, include blueberries in your diet three to four times a week.
 That's right!
 You only need 148.00 grams (one cup).
 Add a few to your morning cereal or pop a couple right in your mouth, frozen, directly from your freezer.
 Kids love them this way.

 Unusual Facts About Blueberries